Vonn trying not to think of downhill as her last at Olympics

 What she also hopes to do, of course, is win a second gold medal in her sport’s fastest event, to go along with the one from the 2010 Vancouver Olympics.

-Vonn missed the Sochi Games four years ago after tearing ligaments in her right knee and has said these will be her last go-round at an Olympics.
+Vonn missed the Sochi Games four years ago after tearing ligaments in her right knee and has said this will be her last go-round at an Olympics.

 She was asked this week how her health is at the moment.